 The preparation of our financial statements in accordance with generally accepted accounting principles in the U.S. ("GAAP") requires management to make judgments that are subjective in nature in order to make certain estimates and assumptions.
 Application of these accounting policies involves the exercise of judgment regarding the use of assumptions as to future uncertainties, and, as a result, actual results could materially differ from these estimates.
-A summary of all of our significant accounting policies is provided in Note 2 to our condensed consolidated financial statements included elsewhere in this Form 10-Q. Below is a summary of critical accounting policies.
+A summary of all of our significant accounting policies is provided in Note 2 to our Condensed Consolidated Financial Statements included elsewhere in this Form 10-Q, and a summary of these critical accounting policies is below.
 We consider these policies critical because they involve estimates and assumptions that require complex, subjective or significant judgments in their application and that materially affect our results of operations.